Health systems coordination

 - EU agenda on health systems

-- 2016 Joint European Commission-Economic Policy Committee Report on Health Care and Fiscal Sustainability
+- 2019 update of the Joint European Commission-Economic Policy Committee Report on Health Care and Fiscal Sustainability

 - State of Health in the EU Companion report.